mrs-brubotics/documentation_brubotics/source/Simulation_load.rst

   </robot>

+To communicate between the two xacro files, we have to add the line <include> with the right PATH and name.
+Then we call the function <m_link_box> and give the parameters needed.
+When starting the simulation with ./start.sh, you should see the box spawn in gazebo.
+Now you can make your own model.

 This will only work on Ubuntu 18/Ros Melodic.
 If you are using ROS Noetic on Ubuntu 20, you must add xacro: before calling the m_link_box macro.

 .. code-block:: xml